Xabaril/BeatPulse/README.md

     }
 ```

-Out-of-box you can authenticate request using a  **api-key** configuring this filter in your service collection.
+Out-of-box you can authenticate requests using an **api-key** query string parameter by configuring the filter below in your service collection.

 ```csharp
     services.AddSingleton<IBeatPulseAuthenticationFilter>(new ApiKeyAuthenticationFilter("api-key-secret"));
 ```

-With this filter, only request with the **api-key** can get results, http://your-server/health?api-key=api-key-secret.
+With this filter, only requests with the **api-key** query string parameter can get results, http://your-server/health?api-key=api-key-secret.

-You can create your custom **IBeatPulseAuthenticationFilter** filters creating new implementation and registering it.
+You can create your custom **IBeatPulseAuthenticationFilter** filters by creating a new implementation and registering it in the service collection.

 ```csharp
     public class HeaderValueAuthenticationFilter : IBeatPulseAuthenticationFilter